 Why I don’t want to become a digital nomad

-I and my husband have ordinary salaries so we have to prioritize what we want to spend our money on.
+My husband and I have ordinary salaries, so we have to prioritize how we want to spend our money.
 We have a mortgage, a car, hundreds of bills and two super active teens.
 Some people spend their money on clothes, interior, cars or whatever.
 We spend ours on our trips and vacations.

 Here is how you can spend less booking your trips

 Usually we bring the teens on trips with us, but unfortunately, they are considered as adults by the airlines and hotels… A family of four adults taking trips as often as we do is expensive.
 So as a tip and inspiration for especially cheap destinations I always check Tim’s blog.

 We travel preferably with Star Alliance partners to get the mileage points.
 It is a Scandinavian company with the most flights out of Oslo Norway and the best customer service (based on our experience).
 For my American, Australian and UK readers, I can recommend Skyscanner for cheap airfares.
 I haven’t used it myself, but many of my fellow travel bloggers from the States swear to it.

 Same goes for car rental – try to stick to one company to get preferred customer benefits or use Skyscanner to find the best deals at all times.

 We have never used Airbnb, but I have heard both good and bad things about it.
 Airbnb is supposed to be cheaper than hotels, and after I read Kayla’s article on the reasons to use Airbnb I was convinced to try it.
 You can read her post here.
 We don’t stay at hostels, so can’t give you any recommendations on that.
 I provide an honest description of accommodations we stayed in on our trips here.
 My reviews are not paid by hotels and based solely on my own experiences.
 You can check my destinations here.

 And if you can travel off-season, you will save the most – because hotels and airlines want to cover their marginal costs.